Male Hair Loss

 ©Individual results may vary.

-Supplementation of microneedling and PRP with Hair Facts Vitamin Supplements can provide great hope for those suffering with androgenic alopecia also known as male pattern hair loss.
-At Rejuvence Clinic we strongly believe in the potential of platelet rich plasma for the treatment of hair loss.
-Early treatment with platelet rich plasma is likely to significantly delay the establishment of androgenic alopecia and can lay a great foundation for any future hair transplantation.
-Biocellular hair restoration at Rejuvence Clinic using stem cells from your own micronized fat is a unique treatment option that can even surpass PRP and give you even better results.
+Supplementation of microneedling and plasma therapy with Hair Facts Vitamin Supplements can provide great hope for those suffering with androgenic alopecia also known as male pattern hair loss.
+At Rejuvence Clinic we strongly believe in the potential of plasma therapy for the treatment of hair loss.
+Early treatment with plasma is likely to significantly delay the establishment of androgenic alopecia and can lay a great foundation for any future hair transplantation.
+Biocellular hair restoration at Rejuvence Clinic using nanofat from your own fat is a unique treatment option that can even surpass plasma therapy and give you even better results.
 For further details please contact us to book a consultation.

 Foams and shampoos containing 5% minoxidil, such as “RegainTM”, have been shown to reduce hair loss and encourage hair regrowth.
 Minoxidil was discovered during clinical trials for high blood pressure.
 Minoxidil promotes hair regrowth by reversing miniaturization of hair follicles, increasing blood flow around follicles, stimulating follicular movement from resting to the growth phase and extending each follicle’s growth phase.
 Appreciable improvement in hair density can be expected at 9 to 12 months.
 However, stopping the product often results in new regrowth hairs falling out.
 Once you are on minoxidil it can be very difficult to stop it!